abpframework/abp/docs/en/Exception-Handling.md

     "code": "App:010046",
     "message": "Your request is not valid, please correct and try again!", "validationErrors": [{
-      "message": "Username should be minimum lenght of 3.", "members": ["userName"]
+      "message": "Username should be minimum length of 3.", "members": ["userName"]
     },
     {